OPT Underwriting Specialist Jobs

 Address the H-1B timeline proactively

-Underwriting is a well-established specialty occupation, which strengthens H-1B petition approvals.
+Underwriting is a well-established specialty occupation, which strengthens H-1B visa petition approvals.
 Bring up the H-1B lottery timeline naturally when an offer is imminent, not at the first interview.
 Most underwriting employers in insurance and finance are familiar with the April filing window.

 Get your EAD card before your start date